rmsk2/c64_mandelbrot/README.md

 If you want to build MANDELCALC on a Mac you have to adapt the makefile in such a way that the paths to ACME and `c1541` reflect the situation on your system.
 Additionally you have to define the variable `MAC` when exeuting `make`, i.e. you have to use for instance `make MAC=1`.

+# Tips

+- Increasing the maximum number of iterations yields a mathematically more accurate result but creates not necessarily more interesting pictures.
+Most pictures I like have been computed with an iteration depth between 24 and 40.
+- If you want to change the device number the loader program uses, modify the value of the variable `DEFAULT_DRIVE` in `loader.a`.
+- When finished the programm beeps `ENDE ENDE ENDE` in morse code
+- If you are using VICE you can get faster results by running MANDELCALC with `xscpu64` which emulates a C64 with an up to 20 times faster CPU.
+If you want most features to work correctly when using the super CPU you have to uncomment the line `;SUPER_CPU = 1` in `main.a`.
+If you use the "stock" version of MANDELCALC with the super CPU the `SXL` command becomes more or less unusable.
+Even when building MANDELCALC in super CPU mode the morse code timing will not be corrected.